Last updated on February 12th, 2024 at 02:13 am

 Food type: Scandinavian fare

-If you’re looking for an experience that’s far different from your ordinary restaurant experience, check out Karelia Kitchen.
+If you’re looking for a far different experience from your ordinary restaurant experience, check out Karelia Kitchen.

 Karelia Kitchen is surprisingly inexpensive, amazingly friendly and has all sorts of culinary delights that you won’t see every day on the streets of Toronto!